You didn’t think that smokestack came down for nothing, did you?

 Dobson Mills is an eight-building gated complex at 4055 Ridge Avenue with 285 one, two and three bedroom apartments at the corner of Scotts Lane.
 When they announced plans to demolish its historic smoke stack this past March, its parent company in Houston, TX explained that high winds had damaged the structure, which had been deemed unsafe by their insurance adjusters.
 Now that the area has been cleared, the last phase of Dobson Mills residential construction can begin.

 Get ready, it’s coming!
 Three new apartment buildings in the back lot near the Scotts Lane community garden (which, to our understanding, will remain).
-When complete, it will offer 135 units with about 90 parking spots.
+When complete, it will offer 135 units with 91 parking spots for cars and 41 for bikes.
 You can view the plans here but basically it’s just more of the same for this rather homogeneous complex of luxury apartments that boasts a 90% occupancy rate.

 The construction requires no new zoning variances — Dobson Mills’ plan was already approved by the neighborhood more than a decade ago when the mills were first designated for renovation.
 This latest development is the final leg of a 2-Phase plan that, at completion, will be by far the largest apartment complex in the area with a total of 420 units.

 Their plans are substantial enough to trigger a “Civic Design Review,” which is the City’s process for assessing big projects that can affect a neighborhood’s vibe and streetscape.
 Unfortunately, CDR is basically toothless — developers must listen to experts and neighbor recommendations, but they are not required to adjust their plans.